 French is still spoken on Madagascar, even though it has been independent since 1960.
 Photo credit: David Darricau on VisualHunt

 Many North African countries remain strongly francophone, and French may be an administrative (though not an official) language – for example in Algeria, Mauritania, Morocco and Tunisia.
-The Lebanon is also strongly francophone.
+Lebanon is also strongly francophone.

 France once had extensive territories in the Americas, which it lost at the end of the 18th and beginning of the 19th century.
 Their occupiers left traces in these regions in the form of the French language, still spoken there today.